Support Services Division

 The Support Services Division is comprised of corrections, training, procurement, animal control, and support services technicians.

 Inmates are allowed to use the collect call phones in the cellblock as spelled out in the inmate rules.
 We do not take messages for inmates except in the case of an emergency.
 The company currently providing our inmate phone service has a number of services they provide to make it easier for you to use the phone service.
 The services are as follows: Advance Connect (prepaid collect), Direct Connect (a direct bill option), and Collect Connect (charges are billed through your local phone company).
-To set up phone services, contact www.ncic.com or call 1-800-943-2189.
+To set up phone services, visit the NCIC website or call 800-943-2189.

 P.O.
 Box 1039 Orange Beach, Alabama 36561

 Inmates will be permitted to have only the following personal items in the housing units (dayrooms, cells):

 - Issued shoes or slippers (no shoe laces) - provided by Corrections